The Guide

 https://dashboard-server:49470

 The dashboard shows a live grid with each server's hostname, drain mode, status, state duration, who last changed it, and when it was last seen.
 Color-coded: green for healthy, amber for grace, red for alert, gray for offline.
-Each server card includes a session gauge showing current utilization, and the dashboard features uPlot charts for historical state and session trends.
+Each server card includes a session gauge showing current utilization, plus an Overview LOAD chart that overlays CPU, CPU P95, Memory, and Sessions for the entire fleet on one dual-axis uPlot canvas.

 Manage servers